Biden defends departure from 'forever war,' praises airlift

 "We don’t take them by their word alone, but by their actions," Biden said.
 “We have leverage to make sure those commitments are met.”

-Biden also sought to push back against criticism that he fell short of his pledge to get all Americans out of the country ahead of the U.S. military withdrawal.
-He said that many of the Americans left behind are dual citizens, some with deep family roots that are complicating their ability to leave Afghanistan at the moment.
+Biden also pushed back against criticism that he fell short of his pledge to get all Americans out of the country ahead of the U.S. military withdrawal.
+He said many of the Americans left behind are dual citizens, some with deep family roots that are complicating their ability to leave Afghanistan.

 Biden repeated his argument that ending the Afghanistan war was a crucial step for recalibrating American foreign policy toward growing challenges posed by China and Russia — and counterterrorism concerns that pose a more potent threat to the U.S.